Codecademy/docs/content/general/concepts/what-is-server-side-rendering/what-is-server-side-rendering.md

   - 'paths/front-end-engineer-career-path'
 ---

-Server-side rendering is rendering the content on the server and presenting it to the client when the request is made.
-While in the client-side rendering (opposite of server-side rendering) when a request is made server sends separate files and the content is rendered in the browser.
-Javascript works both on server and browser, so it is possible for the developers to render the content of an application where they want.
+Server-side rendering (SSR) is rendering the content on the server and presenting it to the client when a request is made.
+When a request is made in client-side rendering (opposite of server-side rendering), the server sends separate files and content that is rendered in the browser.
+JavaScript works both on the server and browser, so it is possible for developers to render the content of an application where they want.

 ## Why Server-Side Rendering is Important